 Nouvelles & Évènements

-Ottawa, Canada (12 September 2011) – FreeBalance, a For Profit Social Enterprise (FOPSE) software company that helps governments around the world to leverage robust Government Resource Planning (GRP) technology to accelerate country growth, is pleased to announce attendance at GovTech 2011.
-This event will be held at the International Convention Centre Durban in the Kingdom of the Zulu, Durban, South Africa, 11 to 14 September 2011.
+Ottawa, Canada (6 September 2011) – FreeBalance, a For Profit Social Enterprise (FOPSE) software company that helps governments around the world to leverage robust Government Resource Planning (GRP) technology to accelerate country growth, is pleased to announce attendance at Forum Africa 2011.
+This event will be held in Montreal, Canada at the Queen Elizabeth hotel, 5 to 8 September 2011.
+The list of countries that will be represented includes: Benin, Cameroon, the Democratic Republic of the Congo, the Republic of the Congo (Brazzaville), Gabon, Kenya, Mali, Niger, Nigeria, Senegal, and South Africa.
 FreeBalance is a member of the Canadian Council on Africa and supports Public Financial Management (PFM) reforms with GRP implementations in Liberia, Uganda, Sierra Leone, Southern Sudan, and with MCA Namibia.

 FreeBalance customers span the globe and the user community includes public financial management professionals in 19 countries.
 FreeBalance operates in 15 customer time zones.
 FreeBalance software manages a global civil service workforce of 1,500,000, and also manages a quarter trillion ($US) annual budgets worldwide.
 FreeBalance is active in 19 countries, including Antigua & Barbuda, Afghanistan, Canada, Iraq, Kosovo, Kyrgyz Republic, Liberia, Mongolia, Namibia, Pakistan, Sierra Leone, Southern Sudan, Timor-Leste, and Uganda among others.